40Digits/wordpress-local-build-script/README.md

 - `hostsFile: '/etc/hosts'`: The location of your hosts file.

+- `httpPort: '80'`: The port number you use in your vhosts.

 - `customLog: '/http-logs/<%= siteName %>.log'`: Log path.
 This is for the vhost configuration.
 Rendered with ejs using `siteName`.

 - `errorLog: '/http-logs/<%= siteName %>.error.log'`: The path for the apache error logs.
 Also rendered with ejs using the `siteName`.